mach-composer/mach-composer-cli/docs/src/topics/deployment/config/azure.md

 ```

 !!! note ""
-    This `default` endpoint doesn't need to be defined in your [endpoints definition](../../../reference/syntax/sites.md#endpoints).
+    This `default` endpoint doesn't need to be defined in your [endpoints' definition](../../../reference/syntax/sites.md#endpoints).

 ### Custom endpoint

 Whenever a custom endpoint from your [endpoints definition](../../../reference/syntax/sites.md#endpoints)
 is used, MACH composer will require that you have configured
 [`frontdoor`](../../../reference/syntax/global.md#frontdoor) for additional DNS
-information that it needs to setup your Frontdoor instance.
+information that it needs to set up your Frontdoor instance.

-In addition to that it will also setup the necessary DNS record.
+In addition to that it will also set up the necessary DNS record.

 ### Component routing